Orphaned by Earthquakes: Adopting from Turkey and Syria

 While it is natural to think that providing a home is exactly what these children need, that isn’t really the case.
 UNICEF emergency communication specialist Joe English recently explained to CNN that adoption should never be the first consideration after a tragedy like we are seeing.
 Instead, he shared that the first goal is always to find a suitable parent or close family member to reunite with the child.

 It is important to understand that adoption, especially international adoption is a process.
 It is not as simple as buying a plane ticket to Turkey and coming home with a child.
 International adoption normally takes many months or even years!
-Preparing your home study and dossier requires an adoption agency specializing in the country of your choice, and that is just the beginning.
+Preparing your home study and dossier requires an adoption organization specializing in the country of your choice, and that is just the beginning.

 Right now, the earthquake has crippled both Turkey’s and Syria’s social service programs.
 As a result, there is far more need than there is help on the ground.
 And things like processing international adoptions are not basic infrastructure, so they are not a priority.